 1.2.1 Corrections for NLSLs

 If after BPA establishes «Customer Name»’s CHWM pursuant to section 7 of the body of this Agreement, BPA determines that a load included in «Customer Name»’s Total Retail Load in the CHWM calculation was an NLSL or became an NLSL in FY 2023, then BPA shall adjust «Customer Name»’s CHWM by removing the FY 2023 load associated with the NLSL from «Customer Name»’s weather normalized Total Retail Load.
 BPA shall revise the table in section 1.1 of this Exhibit B with the adjusted CHWM and its effective date.
-BPA shall provide «Customer Name» written notice of the CHWM adjustment and its effective date, and will provide «Customer Name» with a revised Exhibit B. In the event of an adjustment, «Customer Name» shall pay any charges calculated by BPA to account for the ineligible PF rate purchases dating back to October 1, 2028.
+BPA shall provide «Customer Name» written notice of the CHWM adjustment and its effective date, and will provide «Customer Name» with a revised Exhibit B. In the event of an adjustment, and subject to any applicable statutes of limitation, «Customer Name» shall pay any charges calculated by BPA to account for the ineligible PF rate purchases dating back to October 1, 2028.

 1.2.2 Annexed Load